 The ongoing issue of staff recruitment and retention is likely to have an impact on this review’s ability to fully assess whether PDS is delivering a model of services in keeping with the 12 principles.
 However, identifying which of the 12 principles are being fully implemented, even without a full compliment of staff, and identifying those that require more focus will provide useful information.

-The issue of leadership and management is not fully encompassed within the 12 principles of PDS so this is an additional area that will be examined in the CDNM and CDNT questionnaires and interviews and as part of the literature review.
+The issue of is not fully encompassed within the 12 principles of PDS so this is an additional area that will be examined in the CDNM and CDNT questionnaires and interviews and as part of the literature review.
 The review will aim to identify leadership / management competencies that are required to support high performing interdisciplinary teams and whether these competencies are demonstrated among CDNMs.
 Good practice will be identified where possible,

 2. Project aims and scope